Kong/docs.konghq.com/app/enterprise/2.1.x/deployment/access-license.md

     ![bintray-license-files](/assets/images/docs/ee/access-bintray-license-files.png)

-5. Click any file you would like to download.
+5. Click any file you want to download.

 ## Programmatically accessing your license file

 For programmatic access you'll need 3 pieces of information:

- - Username (was provided by email by your CSE)
+ - Username (provided through email by your CSE)
  - Repository name (the Bintray repository, visible in the GUI, usually named after your company name)
  - The Bintray API key for the account (see below)